Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Introduction

 Gauge theories and their lattice formulations are among prime physical models whose simulations will benefit from quantum-computing technology~\cite{Banuls:2019bmf,Klco:2021lap,bauer2023quantum,Bauer:2023qgm,di2023quantum}.
 Gauge theories are key in high-energy and nuclear physics~\cite{aitchison2012gauge,quigg2021gauge}, condensed and synthetic quantum matter~\cite{fradkin2013field,kleinert1989gauge,wen1990topological,levin2005string}, local fermion-to-qubit mappings~\cite{chen2018exact,chen2020exact,chen2023equivalence}, and quantum-error correction ~\cite{kitaev2003fault,kitaev2006anyons,sarma2006topological,nayak2008non,lahtinen2017short}.
 Studying thermalization dynamics of gauge theories, e.g., in early universe and in high-energy particle collisions, remains challenging using first-principles simulation methods~\cite{berges2021qcd}.
-As a first step in experimentally probing thermalization dynamics of gauge theories, we study a $Z_2$ lattice gauge theory (LGT) in $2+1$ spacetime dimensions~\cite{maunz2016high,monroe2021programmable,osti_1237003} using a digital trapped-ion quantum computer~\cite{pogorelov2021compact,monroe2021programmable,yao2022experimental,bohnet2016quantum}.
-We use a chain of fifteen $^{171}$Yb$^+$ ions to realize a general-purpose fully-connected digital quantum computer with twelve qubits, and use this computer to natively and accurately encode system's initial state, evolve it in time, and measure observables.
+As a first step in experimentally probing thermalization dynamics of gauge theories, we study a $Z_2$ lattice gauge theory (LGT) in $2+1$ spacetime dimensions~\cite{maunz2016high,monroe2021programmable} using a digital trapped-ion quantum computer~\cite{pogorelov2021compact,monroe2021programmable,yao2022experimental,bohnet2016quantum}.
+We use a chain of fifteen $^{171}$Yb$^+$ ions to realize a general-purpose fully-connected digital quantum computer with twelve qubits, schematically shown in Fig.~\ref{fig:introoverview}(a), and use this computer to natively and accurately encode system's initial state, evolve this state in time, and measure observables.

 Our analysis relies on EH tomography~\cite{pichler2016measurement,dalmonte2018quantum,kokail2021entanglement,kokail2021quantum,zache2022entanglement,mueller2023quantum} in combination with randomized-measurement protocols~\cite{ paini2019approximate,huang2020predicting, huang2021efficient,hu2021classical, kunjummen2021shadow, levy2021classical, huang2021demonstrating,huang2022learning, bringewatt2023randomized,elben2019statistical, elben2020mixed,elben2023randomized} to learn representations approximating non-equilibrium states.
 The EH is defined as $H_{\rm E} \equiv -\log(\rho_A)$, where $\rho_A$ denotes the reduced density matrix of subsystem $A$ formed by bipartitioning a (pure) quantum state.
 The utility of EH as a theoretical and experimental tool stems from the observation that, in many cases, it consists of approximately local operators~\cite{bisognano1975duality,bisognano1976duality}.
 This resemblance to conventional Hamiltonians, i.e., energy operators governing system dynamics, facilitates simple theoretical analysis: If an EH is ($k$-)local, it can be described by parameters whose number scales polynomially with the system size, unlike the matrix $\rho_A$ which requires an exponential number of parameters.